 Condoms still play a role in safer-sex.
-Condoms also prevent the transmission of other STIs, and for some men they’re preferable to the prospect of taking drugs to prevent acquiring HIV.
+Condoms also help prevent the transmission of other STIs, and for some men they are preferable to the prospect of taking drugs to prevent acquiring HIV.

 Are some gay men not hearing the information that’s currently available regarding PrEP and Undetectable=Untransmittable?

 It can be difficult for some gay men, who lost friends and lovers during the worst days of the epidemic, to accept that the safer sex message has evolved.
 PrEP, when taken as prescribed, is almost 100 percent effective.
 There are no recorded cases of someone with an undetectable viral load passing the virus on sexually.
 Both offer greater protection against HIV acquisition than condoms do.